neoforged/.github/primers/26.2/index.md

 Thank you to:

-- @RogueLogix for their comments on buffer mapping
+- @RogueLogix for their reviews on the Blaze3d changes
 - @cassiancc for confirmation on P2P friends being Xbox friends and more specific info on `TabNavigationBar` and `MenuTabBar`
 - @gigahertz for wording